 - It is all about earning a ‘sign up bonus’.
 Credit card companies want your business.
 They really do.
 Credit card companies partner with airlines, hotels, etc. to offer perks to lure you into their trap.
 Take advantage of these lures.
 You are rewarded with a bonus if you spend X dollars on the card (usually $3,000) within X months (usually 3 months).

 - Start with the amazing Chase Sapphire card (or the Sapphire Reserve card) and earn the standard 50,000 point sign up bonus.
-The Sapphire is the best all around travel rewards card due to its flexibility and it’s perks like trip protection.
-The Chase rewards points transfer 1:1 to ANY airline.
+The Sapphire is the best all-around travel rewards card due to its flexibility and its perks like trip protection.
+The Chase rewards point transfer 1:1 to ANY airline.

-Join my newsletter list and I’ll add you to my referral code list for earning credit card rewards points!
-We both win!
+I’ll also add you to my referral code list for earning credit card rewards points!